 As your baby learns to sit (around the middle of the first year), give him a place at the family table or some other regular access to solid food.
 At the right moment, he’ll reach for food (probably off your own plate), chew it, swallow it, and reach for more.
 That’s when solids start.
 (The World Health Organization and many other big organisations having studied the research, agree.
 They could just have asked the babies!).
 This is not something you have to do for him, it doesn’t require any special baby foods at all, and starting before six months (unless your baby does it herself) has minuses without pluses.
 It’s also fine if your baby doesn’t want solids for a good while yet.

-Letting your baby fill up on too many low calorie foods in place of breast milk could result in your baby getting less total nutrition than before solids were introduced.
-Carlos Gonzalez, a Spanish paediatrician explains more about calorific values of a range of food (plus much more on starting solids and picky eaters) in My Child Won’t Eat!: How to enjoy mealtimes without worry.
+If complementary feeding is started too soon or isn’t done appropriately a baby may have faltering growth (WHO, 2021).
+For example letting a baby fill up on too many low calorie foods in place of breast milk could result in a baby getting less total nutrition than before solids were introduced.
+Carlos Gonzalez, a Spanish paediatrician and author, highlights the lower calorific value of some food compared to mothers’ milk in the following excerpt:

 Mothers’ milk has 70kcal (kilocalories, commonly known as calories) per 100g (3.5oz).
 By contrast boiled rice has 126kcal, cooked chickpeas (garbanzos) 150kcal, chicken 186kcal, bananas 91kcal per 100g (3.5oz)—but apples have only 52kcal, oranges 45kcal, cooked carrots 27kcal, cooked cabbage 15kcal, cooked spinach 20kcal, green beans 15kcal and lettuce 17kcal per 100g (3.5oz).
 And this is providing that these foods have been drained well; if the water they have been cooked in is included, they are even less substantial.

-With a few exceptions, by the time he can reach out for them at around six months, your baby can eat the same healthy table foods as the family.
-And a breastfed baby may not need anything other than breast milk to drink during the first year.
-But if he shows an interest, he can practice drinking a little tap water from an unbreakable cup with his meals1.
-The following resources discuss nutritious first foods, what to avoid and many other tips for introducing solid food.
+With a few exceptions, by the time he can reach out for them at around six months, your baby can begin to sample the same healthy table foods as the family.
+The following resources discuss nutritious first foods, examples of finger foods to try, foods that present a choking risk and should be avoided, and many other tips for introducing solid food.